huiyuyie/recipe_calories/README.md

 To confirm whether the missingness is truly NMAR, we would need more information about why users chose not to leave a rating or review.
 For example, if we had access to user engagement data or survey responses, we might be able to distinguish between NMAR and MAR.

-The small number of missing values in the `description` column may be due to data entry errors, and is unlikely to be NMAR given the size and nature of the dataset.

 **In summary**, there is evidence that at least the `review` and possibly the `rating` columns exhibit **NMAR** missingness, as the likelihood of missingness may depend on the values that are themselves missing.

 ### Missingness Dependency
 We choose to analyze the missingness of the `rating` columns since it has the most number of missing values.
-To investigate whether the missingness of the `rating` column depends on other variables, we performed permutation tests using the absolute mean difference for numerical variables, and total variation distance for categorical variables.
+To investigate whether the missingness of the `rating` column depends on other variables, we performed permutation tests using the following two test statistics:
+  - absolute mean difference for numerical variables, e.g. `minutes`, `n_tags` , etc.
+  - total variation distance for categorical variables. e.g. `time_range`, etc.

 We tested the following pairs:
 - `rating` missingness vs. `minutes` (raw preparation time): **p-value = 0.126** (not dependent)